 You'll need this value to register your GCP project.

 Submit your information

 To register with Verified SMS, fill out the following form.
 You'll receive an email once Google registers you as a partner and enables API access, which can take up to three days.

 Store important information

 When Google registers you as a partner, Google sends you a verification email with your partner information, including a Partner ID.

-Enable the Verified SMS API
+Enable the APIs